 IX.
 Graduate Appeals Hearing

-Within 15 working days of receipt of a written appeal by the Graduate Appeals Panel, a hearing will be conducted with the Graduate Appeals Panel, the appellant, witnesses for the appellant, representative(s) of the decision makers, and other witnesses with direct information about the appeal (unless an extension is granted by the Executive Committee of the GEC).
+Within 15 school days of the formation of the Graduate Appeals Panel and its receipt of the written appeal, the chair of the Graduate Appeals Panel will conduct a hearing with the Graduate Appeals Panel, the appellant, witnesses for the appellant, representative(s) of the decision makers, and other witnesses with direct information about the appeal (unless an extension is granted by the chair of the GEC).

 The chairperson of the Graduate Appeals Panel shall conduct the hearing with a view for generating a complete understanding of the circumstances surrounding the appeal.
-As such, each party shall be granted up to 30 minutes of testimony to present relevant information to the panel.
+As such, each party shall be granted up to 30 minutes to present relevant information to the panel.
 Parties may not question each other directly but may pose questions in writing to the panel chairperson, who may disallow the questions.
+The hearing shall be conducted in an informal manner and without reference to rules applicable to a court of law concerning the examination of witnesses and admissibility of evidence, but with a view toward providing the Panel with a complete understanding of the facts involved.
+Irrelevant, immaterial, and unduly repetitious evidence may be excluded.

-The chairperson may also disallow documentation or witnesses.
-A testifying witness may only be in the hearing room when he or she is testifying or when the testifying witness is being questioned following rebuttal.
+A witness may only be in the hearing room when he or she is providing evidence or when the witness is being questioned following rebuttal.
 The student shall be given the option of presenting first or second.
 Following the presentations, each party may request an additional five-minute rebuttal.
 Following the rebuttal, members of the panel may question the parties and witnesses to clarify relevant details.
 The hearing may not be audiotaped or videotaped.
 The chairperson of the Graduate Appeals Panel will designate a secretary from the panel to keep minutes of the proceedings.

 Immediately following the hearing, the Graduate Appeals Panel will consider the evidence and judge whether additional information is needed to inform its recommendation.
-Within five working days of the hearing, the panel must offer a written recommendation to the dean of the Graduate School whether to grant or deny the appeal.
-Copies of the recommendation must also be provided to the appellant, the decision makers, the dean of the college, and the chairperson of the Graduate Education Committee.
-The dean of the Graduate School must specify a recommended course of action to the appropriate parties.
+The Panel may seek additional information or clarification from anyone involved in the appeal process as needed.
+Within five school days of the hearing, the panel must offer a written recommendation to the dean of the Graduate School whether to grant or deny the appeal.
+Copies of the recommendation must also be provided to the appellant, the decision makers, the department chair, the dean of the college, and the chairperson of the Graduate Education Committee.
+The dean of the Graduate School will review all appeal materials and the recommendation of the Graduate Appeals Panel and issue a final decision within five school days of receiving the written recommendation.
+While making this decision, the dean of the Graduate School will consult with their designee on the Graduate Appeals Panel and may also seek additional information or clarification from anyone involved in the appeal process as needed.

 X. Attendance at Hearing

 In addition to the appealing party, the decision makers, and the members of the Graduate Appeals Panel, the following persons and no others will be permitted to attend the hearing: one current student or one full-time university employee invited by the appellant and one full-time university employee invited by the decision makers to assist the respective parties.
-Both parties may invite non-testifying witnesses, but said witnesses must be approved in advance by the Graduate Appeals Panel.
+These individuals will serve as an advisor to parties but will not participate or offer statements at the hearing.
 Other university-affiliated person(s) whose presence is required for the hearing may also be approved by the Graduate Appeals Panel.

 XI.
 Use of Witnesses for the Hearing